-The development of technology has made production-planning process very easy to perform.
-While there are still manufacturing companies, utilizing pen and paper, when doing their MRP estimates, most manufacturing companies using one or the other type of software solution.
+The development of technology has made the production-planning process very easy to perform.
+While there are still manufacturing companies, utilizing pen and paper, when doing their MRP estimates, most manufacturing companies use one or the other type of software solution.

 Below are the three main types of software solutions used by small businesses in production planning.

-1. Spreadsheet based software – Excel, Open Office or Google Documents.
+Excel, Open Office, or Google Documents.
 Spreadsheet software is the ultimate planning software tool being used by about 30% of small businesses.
 The main reason for that is its availability, low or even absent cost and ease of use.
-A good example is Microsoft Excel, which comes with a standard Microsoft Office package already preinstalled on every Windows PC, thus baring no additional expenses for business.
+A good example is Microsoft Excel, which comes with a standard Microsoft Office package already preinstalled on every Windows PC, thus baring no additional expenses for the business.

 However, no matter how good of a tool Excel is, it has its limitations.
-One of these limitations is speed – the more different tables and individual files are being interlinked between each other, the slower is the performance of an Excel work file.
+One of these limitations is speed – the more different tables and individual files are being interlinked with each other, the slower the performance of an Excel work file.

-2. Custom made planning software – this includes solutions done in-house.
-Companies that decide to go this route, most often than not have experience working with Excel or similar spreadsheet based software.
-By creating solution in-house manufacturer is thinking of increasing the productivity and reliability of its planning department.
-Another reason small businesses chose in favour of developing their own tool is that they could potentially save on recurring costs and have the full control of which features will be developed.
+This includes solutions done in-house.
+Companies that decide to go this route, most often than not have experience working with Excel or similar spreadsheet-based software.
+By creating a solution in-house manufacturer is thinking of increasing the productivity and reliability of its planning department.
+Another reason small businesses chose in favor of developing their own tool is that they could potentially save on recurring costs and have full control over which features will be developed.

-While idea of using some sort of software instead of a complex spreadsheet is a good one, creating a totally new planning software from scratch could be very challenging.
+While the idea of using some sort of software instead of a complex spreadsheet is a good one, creating a totally new planning software from scratch could be very challenging.
 First of all that would need to have someone on staff who would be knowledgeable enough to drive such a development, a programmer or IT project manager.
-Secondly, with the custom solutions there is always a big risk that a person responsible for support and development of the program could change position, leaving the company without support.
-In case of outsourcing a development, the same risk remains – a company-developer could be out of business leaving its customers on their own.
+Secondly, with custom solutions, there is always a big risk that a person responsible for the support and development of the program could change position, leaving the company without support.
+In the case of outsourcing development, the same risk remains – a company developer could be out of business leaving its customers on their own.

-Finally, the idea that there will not be any additional costs after software is developed is just wrong: each new update, each small tweak will cost manufacturer extra.
-Eventually these extra costs could easily surpass monthly payments had the company selected a ready-made solution.
+Finally, the idea that there will not be any additional costs after the software is developed is just wrong: each new update, each small tweak will cost the manufacturer extra.
+Eventually, these extra costs could easily surpass monthly payments had the company selected a ready-made solution.

-3. Specialized production planning software – a professionally developed production planning software for small business offers the best of two worlds – it provides all the production planning features that a small business needs and unlike spreadsheet software it is fast and reliable.
+A professionally developed production planning software for small businesses offers the best of two worlds – it provides all the production planning features that a small business needs and unlike spreadsheet software it is fast and reliable.

-Speaking about the cost of such production planning solution, they are very affordable.
-Nowadays small businesses do not have to break their banks by invest hundreds thousands of dollars in complex and elaborate ERP solutions, like SAP or Epicor, to get the same production planning functionality.
+Speaking about the cost of such a production planning solution, they are very affordable.
+Nowadays small businesses do not have to break their banks by investing hundreds of thousands of dollars in complex and elaborate ERP solutions, like SAP or Epicor, to get the same production planning functionality.